 What is the process for making a warranty claim on undercarriage parts for excavators?

-A critical undercarriage part fails, and your machine is down.
-You worry about a complex, long claim process and costly downtime.
-I'll guide you through the key steps.
+A critical undercarriage component fails, and the machine stops.
+You’re concerned about a complicated, lengthy claims process and costly downtime.
+I’ll guide you through the key steps.

-Based on my 20+ years at Dingtai, the process involves key steps: checking your warranty terms, gathering detailed evidence, contacting your supplier promptly, and following their specific claim procedure.
-I've learned that clear documentation is the most critical part of a smooth claim.
+With over 20 years of experience at Dingtai, the process involves key steps: checking warranty terms, collecting detailed evidence, contacting your supplier immediately, and following their specific claims procedure.
+I’ve learned that clear documentation is the most critical part of a smooth claim.

-Do I need to provide photos, videos, and a detailed description of the failure?
+Should I provide photos, videos, and a detailed description of the failure?

-Your part failed, and you're not sure what proof to send.
-Providing the right evidence is non-negotiable 2 for a fast approval.
+Your part failed, and you're not sure what proof to submit.
+Providing the right evidence is non-negotiable 2 for quick approval.

 Yes, absolutely.
-In my experience, claims without clear photos, videos, and a detailed failure description are almost always delayed or denied.
+In my experience, claims without clear photos, videos, and a detailed description of the failure are almost always delayed or denied.
 I always tell my clients, "The more evidence, the better."

-This evidence isn't just a formality; it's the primary data my engineering team 3 uses to diagnose the problem.
+This evidence isn’t just a formality; it’s the main data that my engineering team 3 uses to diagnose the problem.
 We need to understand the 'why' behind the failure.
-Is it a manufacturing defect, or did an external factor cause it?
+Is it a manufacturing defect, or was it caused by an external factor?

 Why Detailed Evidence is Non-Negotiable